satya164/jest-file-snapshot/README.md

 # jest-file-snapshot

 Jest matcher to write snapshots to a separate file instead of the default snapshot file used by Jest.
 Writing a snapshot to a separate file means you have proper syntax highlighting in the output file, and better readability without those pesky escape characters.
+It's also useful if you have binary content.

 ## Installation